onedata/onedata-documentation/doc/administering_onedata/openid_saml_configuration.md

             displayName => "My IdP",
             % Some predefined icons are built-in into the GUI app.
             % Their paths start with /assets/images/auth-providers.
-            % For a custom icon, put it in: /var/www/html/custom/oz_worker/<path>
+            % For a custom icon, put it in:
+            %   /var/www/html/custom/oz_worker/<path>   - for versions 18.02.*
+            %   /var/www/html/oz_worker/custom/<path>   - for versions 19.02.* or higher
             % And reference it here like this: /custom/<path>
             iconPath => "/assets/images/auth-providers/default.svg",
             % Background color is useful for icons with transparency.
 Moreover,